Skip to content

 Written pricing, no surprises

 Every repair starts with a free inspection and written estimate itemizing scope, materials, and price.
 Typical small repairs (one seam, one hanger section, one downspout unclog) run $125-$350.
 Section replacement runs $15-$25 per linear foot depending on material and access.
-Storm damage repairs often get covered by insurance; we format documentation to the carrier's requirements.
-Senior, military, and first-responder discounts on all repair work.
+Storm damage repairs often get covered by insurance; Dom formats documentation to the carrier's requirements.
+Most Dom's crew offers senior, military, and first-responder discounts on all repair work.
 Payment by check or card on completion.
 Workmanship guarantee on every repair.

 Written pricing, no surprises